cjryan/django-example/README.md

 If, when running `python manage.py createsuperuser`, you encounter a `django.db.utils.IntegrityError` error, please be sure that you've migrated your database first, using `python manage.py migrate`.
-Once you've created the admin user, and changed the password using `python manage.py changepassword admin`, perform a `git push`.
+Once you've created the admin user, perform a `git push`.

 As the `git push` output scrolls by, keep an eye out for a line of output that starts with `Django application credentials: `.
 This line